xiix0/scam/README.md

-You are dishonest, but never to the point of hurting a friend.
+You have a deep appreciation of the arts and music.